Range & Ranch Employment at Alderspring

-When is your next internship and how can apply?
+When is your next internship and how can I apply?

 Can I just come out and visit/work for free to learn about what you do?

 Answer: We aren’t currently set up to receive guests outside of our regular internship program, sorry.
-Additionally, accommodating guests is more complex than you might think, especially if those guests participate in ranch activities while they are here.
-There are a host of liability issues and risks in the everyday work on the ranch, and we would be legally liable if one of our guests were injured while on the ranch.
-This is why at this time we cannot accommodate guests.
+There are a host of liability issues and risks in the everyday work on the ranch, and we would be legally liable if one of our guests were injured while on the ranch (interns within our program are covered by insurance in case of injury).

-Due to the shorter length of this internship, we can’t accept late arrivals or make exceptions.
+Due to the shorter length of this internship, we can’t accept late arrivals or account for time off (beyond rest days that will be scheduled into the internship).
 You must commit to these dates and to the full internship period.
-We also cannot accommodate additional time off beyond the days off that will be scheduled into the program.

 Compensation: This is an unpaid internship.
-However, simple free no-frills housing and free ground beef is provided!
+However, simple free no-frills housing, breakfast + dinner while on the range, and as much free ground beef as you can eat during the internship period will be provided!

 Our Mission Statement